python/cpython/Doc/howto/pyporting.rst

 ``from __future__ import unicode_literals``
 '''''''''''''''''''''''''''''''''''''''''''

+If you choose to use this future statement then all string literals in Python 2 will be assumed to be Unicode (as is already the case in Python 3).
-If you choose not to use this future statement you should then mark all of your text strings with a ``u`` prefix and only support Python 3.3 or newer.
+If you choose not to use this future statement then you should mark all of your text strings with a ``u`` prefix and only support Python 3.3 or newer.
 But you are **strongly** advised to do one or the other (six_ provides a function in case you don't want to use the future statement **and** you want to support Python 3.2 or older).

-Bytes literals
+Bytes/string literals
-''''''''''''''
+'''''''''''''''''''''

 This is a **very** important one.
 Prefix Python 2 strings that are meant to contain bytes with a ``b`` prefix to very clearly delineate